-In Uganda, the president has mandated a lockdown that not only entails a curfew, but also is forbidden to use any form of transportation.
+In Some Central African Countries, the president mandated a lockdown that not only entails a curfew, but also is forbidden to use any form of transportation.

-In Honduras, if you do not have a document that gives you access to deliver food and medical supplies, you cannot leave your home.
+In Some Central America Countries, if you did not have a document that gives you access to deliver food and medical supplies, you could not leave your home.
 For those in mountainous villages, they have no access to food, leaving them in starvation.

-In the Philippines, the police have been given the order to use “deadly force” on those that are found breaking the countries lockdown orders.
+In Some Asian Countires, the police had been given the order to use “deadly force” on those that are found breaking the country's lockdown orders.

-In places like Nigeria and India, there have been reports of a high amount of police-inflicted deaths of citizens over refusing to abide by the shutdown orders.
+In pother places, there have been reports of a high amount of police-inflicted deaths of citizens over refusing to abide by the shutdown orders.

-Incidentally, those that get COVID 19 will be more at risk of being a casualty due to sub-par hospital conditions, lack of adequate supplies, limited ventilators, and furthermore they have an increased rate of spreading the disease to others.
+Incidentally, those that got COVID-19 were more at risk of being a casualty due to sub-par hospital conditions, lack of adequate supplies, limited ventilators, and furthermore they had an increased rate of spreading the disease to others.

 There are no simple answers to this

-The situation is seemingly impossible for these people, they only have their prayers and hopes that somehow, they will get food for another day, provisions somehow for their family to somehow make it through this terrible season in our world’s history.
+The situation was seemingly impossible for these people, they only had their prayers and hopes that somehow, they will get food for another day, provisions somehow for their family to somehow make it through this terrible season in our world’s history.